KWilson310/E-Cigarette-and-Healthy-Habits-Study/README.md

 * Run the 8_Random_Forest_Model.ipynb script to perform the baseline Random Forest model.
 * Run the 9_Elastic_Net_Logistic_Regression_Baseline_Lasso_Ridge_SMOTE.ipynb to perform the baseline Elastic Net model with SMOTE applied.
 * Run the 10_Random_Forest_Model_SMOTE.ipynb to perform the Random Forest model with SMOTE and hyperparameter tuning applied.

+## Team Member Contributions
+Each author contributed equally to the design, coding & development, analysis, and writing of this project.
+The contribution breakdown can be found below.
+Additionally, author names are included in each of the scripts, with some having multiple authors.
+* Elizabeth Greenan: CSV creation, EDA, Pre-Processing, Random Forest models
+* Nicholas Perry: Data Cleaning, EDA, Elastic Net Logistic Regression (Lasso and Ridge)
+* Kevin Wilson: EDA, Pre-Processing, feature selection analysis, correlation analysis, Cramer's V analysis